 The analysis of the TraPac project chronic non-cancer effects is based upon the amount of peak annual DPM emissions generated from proposed construction and operational sources.
-Peak annual unmitigated DPM emissions from the TraPac project that would occur within the Port area would be 62.2 tons (Table H5-A1.27 in Appendix D2 of the TraPac FEIS/FEIR).
+Peak annual unmitigated DPM operational emissions of DPM from the unmitigated TraPac project that would occur within the Port area would be 62.2 tons (Table H5-A1.27 in Appendix D2 of the TraPac FEIS/FEIR-DEIS/DEIR).
 The TraPac project HRA determined that unmitigated chronic non-cancer effects to all receptor types from the TraPac project would not exceed the hazard index significance criterion of 1.0.
-Alternative 1 would generate a maximum annual unmitigated DPM emission rate of 8.9 tons in year 2009.
-This DPM emission rate is about 14 percent of the DPM emission rate used to estimate chronic non-cancer effects from the TraPac project.
-Since Alternative 1 would produce substantially lower annual DPM emissions compared to the DPM emissions that were used to estimate chronic non-cancer effects from the TraPac project, Alternative 1 would produce less than significant chronic non-cancer effects to all receptor types.
+Alternative 1 would generate a maximum annual unmitigated DPM emission rate of 8.9 4.0 tons in year 2009.
+This DPM emission rate is about 14 6 percent of the DPM emission rate used to estimate chronic non-cancer impacts from the unmitigated TraPac project.
+Since Alternative 1 would produce substantially lower annual DPM emissions compared to the DPM emissions that were used to estimate chronic non-cancer effects from the TraPac project, chronic non-cancer effects from Alternative 1 would not exceed the hazard index significance criterion of 1.0 at any receptor, including individuals that live aboard vessels in the Cabrillo Marina.
+As a result, Alternative 1 would produce less than significant chronic non-cancer effects to all receptor types.